cisagov/Malcolm/sensor-iso/README.md

 ## <a name="Installer"></a>Installer

-The ISO medium boots on systems that support EFI-mode booting.
 The sensor installer is designed to require as little user input as possible.
 For this reason, there are NO user prompts and confirmations about partitioning and reformatting hard disks for use by the sensor.
 The  installer assumes that all non-removable storage media (eg., SSD, HDD, NVMe, etc.) are available for use and ⛔🆘😭💀 ***will partition and format them without warning*** 💀😭🆘⛔.

 The installer will ask for a few pieces of information prior to installing the sensor operating system: